yeetzone/docker-dontstarvetogether/README.md

 - **On which operating systems can I run Docker and the DST:A Dedicated Server?**
   Docker runs natively on Linux, but there are official solutions for running Docker on Windows and OSX.
   Have a look at Docker's [Kitematic][docker-kitematic] and Docker's [Toolbox][docker-kitematic].

+- **Why does Steam take so long to update the game?**
+  It can happen that Steam takes a really long time to update the game.
+This is a known problem with SteamCMD - sort of a bug.
+One solution is to install a DNS cache on your system, which was reported to help regarding download speed.

 ## References and Links
 - [Dedicated Server Discussion (Klei Forums)][reference-dedicated]